bnb-chain/BEPs/BEP3.md

 # Abstract

 [HTLC](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) has been used for Atomic Swap and cross payment channel for a few years on Bitcoin and its variant blockchains, and also Ethereum.
-This BEP defines native transactions to support HTLC on Binance Chain, and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token, which is called `Atomic Peg`.
+This BEP defines native transactions to support HTLC on BNB Beacon Chain, and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token, which is called `Atomic Peg`.

 # Status